Sandy752/Car-Price-Prediction/README.md

 | **Random Forest Regressor**| 139,138.17          | 39,895.98           | 0.9761      | 221,936.27         | 100,966.59         | 0.9346   |

 ### Summary
 The K-Neighbors Regressor and Random Forest Regressor performed the best on the test set, achieving high R² scores and lower RMSE compared to other models.
+Therefore, we will perform hyperparameter tuning on the K-Neighbors Regressor and Random Forest Regressor.
 In contrast, while the Decision Tree had excellent performance on the training set, it showed a significant drop in performance on the test set, indicating potential overfitting.